sasi5058253/RESEARCHTRACK-1ASSIGNMENT-1/README.md

 The server package my_srv contains the C++ file position_server.cpp which contains the source code for generating random integer within a specified range and advertising it over the node /position.
 It uses a custom message which provides responses with two integers namely min and max,whereas the request is empty.

+# Instructions for Running the Project

+The following steps is used to prepare the necessary environment and dependencies to run the assignment:

+1.Open command line terminal and navigate to the the local workspace using  *cd /<name_of_workspace>(my_ros_ws)/src* command.

+2.Clone the remote repository of assignment in your local workspace using the command: git clone    https://github.com/Aathee1103/Researchtrack_assignment1.git

+3.Build the file using *catkin_make* in the root folder of the workspace.

+4.Run the command *rospack profile* to read and parse the .xml for each package and provide a complete dependency tree for all packages.

 # Accessing the Assignment